Shut up, Boss Inc!

 Authenticity is probably one of the most popular buzzwords in the context of culture and work.
 However, this is not only easier said than done but also widely perceived as a double-edged sword, as authenticity at work is still not the norm.
 For this reason, I would like to discuss each side and reveal both, how much this means for me personally and how to minimise the risks for backfires which are often associated with authenticity.

-As already mentioned a while ago, I was also pretty into gaming and mainly one exclamation got stuck matching the topic perfectly: Boss inc[oming].
+As a teenager, I was pretty into gaming and mainly one exclamation got stuck matching the topic perfectly: Boss inc[oming].
 Before this outcry, everyone had been chatting with each other relaxedly, but suddenly it got down to business, it turned into stress — the scenarios couldn't be more different.
 Just because of an incoming boss.
 Even worse if it's the same at work, isn't it?

 To be honest, at work I don't wanna be authentic at all.
 Anonymous Co-Worker